CAREER PATHWAYS FRAMEWORK

 The Manufacturing Resource Center (MRC) is a nonprofit organization funded by the U.S. Department of Commerce and the Pennsylvania Department of Community and Economic Development.
 MRC is dedicated to creating jobs and economic opportunity in eastern Pennsylvania’s Lehigh, Northampton, Schuylkill, Berks and Carbon counties.

-Funded by MRC, the process was a rewarding learning experience for both the students and the businesses.
+The process is a rewarding learning experience for both the students and the businesses.
 Framed as a competitive process, the program generated enthusiasm, pride, and heightened awareness school wide of employment opportunities in the manufacturing arena.

 The video clips are a useful learning resource for career education.
 Access to each of the 19 video clips from 2017 is found below: